RaphaelColman/AdventOfCode2021/README.md

 This runs the application and produces a <executable>.prof file with useful information about where your application spends most of its time.
 The first few lines of mine looked like this:

 ```
-	Sat May 14 18:33 2022 Time and Allocation Profiling Report  (Final)

 	   AdventOfCode2021-exe +RTS -N -p -RTS

 	total time  =       39.25 secs   (133829 ticks @ 1000 us, 12 processors)